Expert Chesterfield County DUI Lawyers

 A Chesterfield VA DUI allegation is charged under Va.
 Code 18.2-266.
 This law makes it illegal to drive or operate a motor vehicle with a blood alcohol concentration of at least 0.08 percent.
-It is also unlawful to drive if under the influence of illegal drugs or even prescription medication.
+Driving is also unlawful if under the influence of illegal drugs or even prescription medication.
 We will carefully analyze the facts of your case looking for all possible defenses.
-There may be defenses to your case even if you think you are guilty.
+Your case may have defenses even if you think you are guilty.
 NOTE: A DUI arrest is NOT a DUI conviction.

 A Reckless Driving Verdict Can Be a Win if Arrested For DUI

 State Troopers typically patrol the Interstates.
 Chesterfield Police Officers typically patrol county roads such as Midlothian Turnpike, Hull Street & Jeff Davis Highway.
-Both law enforcement agencies looking for drunk drivers while on patrol.
-The police officer is permitted to make a DUI arrest without a warrant if there is probable cause evidence.
-In some cases, our DUI lawyers can convince the prosecution to amend a DUI allegation to reckless driving.
+Both law enforcement agencies look for drunk drivers while on patrol.
+The police officer can make a DUI arrest without a warrant if there is probable cause evidence.
+Sometimes, our DUI lawyers can convince the prosecution to amend a DUI allegation to reckless driving.
 This type of disposition is typically considered a win.

 An Illegal Traffic Stop Will Dismiss a DUI Case

 Police officers have countless reasons to conduct a lawful traffic stop.
 However, there are cases where the police stop a motorist without a lawful reason.
-In this case, the police officer made a traffic stop because the rear license plate light bulb was dim.
-The police officer suspected our client of 2nd offense driving under the influence of alcohol.
-The client did not perform particularly well on the administered field sobriety tests and refused the breath test that was offered at the station.
+In this case, the police officer stopped traffic because the rear license plate light bulb was dim.
+The police officer suspected our client of 2nd offense of driving under the influence of alcohol.
+The client did not perform particularly well on the administered field sobriety tests and refused the breath test offered at the station.
 Our lawyers prepared and filed a Motion to Suppress the police traffic stop as unlawful.
 After negotiating the case with the prosecution, the client was satisfied to walk away with a reckless driving verdict.